Excuse Note 5/8/2026

 Then I had a conversation with my sister that changed everything.

 My sister is the widow of the late Peter David, Writer of Stuff.
-You can look him up on Wikipedia if you’re never heard of him.
+(I linked to his Wikipedia entry if you’re never heard of him.)
 He wrote, well, lots of stuff.
 He’s best known for his work in comic books, but he also wrote tie-in books, movie novelizations, original books, screenplays, and even co-created a TV show for Nickelodeon.
 One of his earliest works, one that he wrote before his career as a comics writer had even started, was a novel called Knight Life, in which King Arthur returns and runs for Mayor of New York city.
 I have a copy on my shelf which Peter gave me, and to my shame I’ve still haven’t read it.

 My sister explained to me that some fifteen years after the book’s release, when it was well out of print, he asked his editor if he could do a rewrite of it, because it was his earliest and weakest work and he wasn’t entirely happy with it.
 The editor said yes, and so a new edition was released in 2002 (the version I have on my shelf, in fact) and it even ended up leading to two more books beyond it.